tage64/aqcp/README.md

 ## Testing

 * Test cases are provided in the folder test.
-To run the these use:
+To run these use:

     ```
     $ stack test